AdobeDocs/audience-manager.en/help/using/c-features/c-segments/segment-builder.md

  </tbody>
 </table>

-## Segment Builder Controls Destinations Mappings Section {#reference_D4D92F9F114449C9BC2A51A1C746D92F}
+## [!UICONTROL Segment Builder] Controls: [!UICONTROL Destinations Mappings] Section {#reference_D4D92F9F114449C9BC2A51A1C746D92F}

-In [!UICONTROL Segment Builder], the optional Destinations Mapping section lets you send segment data to a third-party cookie, URL, or server-to-server destination.
-To add a destination, search (or browse) for a destination, provide destination specific information, and click Add Destination.
+In [!UICONTROL Segment Builder], the optional [!UICONTROL Destinations Mapping] section lets you send segment data to a third-party cookie, URL, or server-to-server destination.
+To add a destination, search (or browse) for a destination, provide destination specific information, and click **[!UICONTROL Add Destination]**.

 <!--
 r_segment_destinations_map.xml